-Omega-3 fatty acids are essential for a healthy body, but did you know they also play a major role in sports performance and muscle recovery?
-Whether you do strength training or are an endurance athlete, omega-3 can help with your recovery, inflammation reduction, and overall performance.
-In this blog, we dive deeper into why this supplement should not be missing from your diet.
+Omega-3 fatty acids are essential for a healthy body, but did you know they also play a fundamental physiological role in elite sports performance and muscle recovery?
+Whether you seek heavy mechanical overload in the gym or are an endurance athlete pushing your stamina, omega-3 functions as a powerful biochemical catalyst.
+It supports your recovery capacity, inhibits systemic inflammation, and optimizes your overall performance.
+In this scientific guide, we delve deeper into why these essential fatty acids form an indispensable cornerstone within your sports nutrition plan.

 What is Omega-3?